 Foreign Language Instructor (E-2) visa

-This is for expats wanting to work in Korea as teachers of English or other languages for primary school level and above.
+This is for expats wanting to work in Korea as teachers of English or other languages at the primary school level and above.
 The regulations for this class of visa are strict.
-Applicants will need to provide various documents which may include an original employment contract and letter from the school, official academic transcripts, personal reference letters, original degree certificates, an apostilled criminal record clearance certificate, medical clearance and a completed visa application form.
+Applicants must submit various documents, including an original employment contract and letter from the school, official academic transcripts, personal reference letters and original degree certificates.
+Additionally, they must provide an apostilled criminal record clearance certificate, medical clearance and a completed visa application form.

-Note that applicants need to have a tertiary degree, and be a native resident of the country whose mother tongue is the same as the language they will teach, to apply for this visa.
+Applicants need to have a tertiary degree and be native residents of the country whose mother tongue is the same as the language they will teach to apply for this visa.

 Instructors invited by the Ministry of Education have additional requirements, including an original employment contract from the superintendent of Educational Affairs in South Korea.